woolly-bear-caterpillars-2014/Tetroggleable/README.md

 * Be able to start game play
 * move tetris object right and left and down on the board
-* rotate the tetris objects witht he up key
+* rotate the tetris objects with the up key
 * instantly drop the tetris objects with the spacebar
 * clear completed rows of tetris tiles
 * be able to clear fallen tiles by boggling the words composed of adjacent tiles